15th Oxford School on Neutron Scattering

 Places at the school are in high demand.
 To apply for a place you will need to submit a personal statement and a statement from your academic supervisor using our online application form.
 These will be used in the selection process.

-Application for the 2015 Oxford Neutron School is now closed
+Application for the 2017 Oxford Neutron School is currently closed but will open shortly.

 A lively social programme is planned including a drinks reception and gala dinner and quiz evening.
 There will be opportunities for punting on the Oxford rivers, visiting historic places and exploring the city.